£

 You can talk to any member of your treatment team about your mental health.
 While their primary role is to care for you physically, your doctors and nurses are also there to listen to how you are coping emotionally and try to find the best ways to support you with this.
 You can also access support through a blood cancer charities or speak to your GP if you are really struggling with your mental health.

-How do I cope with others’ reactions to the way side effects change the way I look and behave?
+How do I cope with other people's reactions to the way side effects change how I look or behave?

 Other people's reactions can have a huge impact on our own emotional state and how we feel about ourselves.
 At the same time, their reactions are not in our control.
 As a starting point, if the reaction of someone close to you has upset you or caused you to feel a certain way, it is best to communicate this to them.
 Sometimes people may not realise the impact of how they react.
 Recognise also that how others react to you is often a reflection on how they are coping with your diagnosis and treatment, rather than being about you.
 This can help you to distance yourself a bit from others’ reactions.
 Recognising what you have been through, and communicating this to others if necessary, can also help.
 You might find our page about coping with changes to your body or appearance helpful.